Prabhu-Mx/Weapon_Detection/README.md

 # Weapon detection

-This model is trained to detect weapons such as hand pistol, machine guns & rocket launchers in the real-time surveillance.
+'Deep learning’ is a great technology in the field of surveillance which makes it possible to deliver real-time and proactive security.This model is trained to detect weapons such as hand pistol, machine guns & rocket launchers in live video streaming.By letting technology do the surveillance, we could focus on taking action if something goes amiss.

 # Train the model